Skip to Content

 What you’ll do to get started

 1. Install from Marketplace in Snowsight — Snowflake creates an Application object in your account from the Zeotap Application Package.
+The application requests three account-level privileges: CREATE COMPUTE POOL, BIND SERVICE ENDPOINT, and CREATE WAREHOUSE.

 Where to go next